Joan Larke

 Joan Larke (c.
 1490 – 1532) was the mistress of the powerful English statesman and churchman in the Tudor period, Thomas Wolsey, Archbishop of York, and mother of his two illegitimate children.

 Wolsey's mistress

 Joan was born in about 1490 at Yarmouth, Norfolk, the daughter of Peter Larke, variously described as a Thetford innkeeper, common councilman of London or gentleman of Huntingdonshire, whose elder brother was Blessed John Larke.
 Her brother Canon Thomas Larke, dean of Bridgnorth, was chaplain to Wolsey.
 In about 1509, when Wolsey served as almoner to the new king Henry VIII of England, Joan became his mistress, living with him at Bridewell Palace.
-She bore him two illegitimate children:
+They had two children: